 The Lithuanian National Road Carriers’ Association LINAVA has called upon the EP president Mr Antonio Tajani, members of the Conference of Presidents as well as rapporteurs and shadow rapporteurs of the Mobility Package 1 to rule out the last-minute decision that would shape the EU’s transport market in a restrictive, discriminative and disproportionate way.
-The EP is urged to carry out thorough socio-economic impact assessment of the tabled proposals as well as established clear EU-level legislation on the application os new rules with regards to the third-countries
+The EP is urged to carry out thorough socio-economic impact assessment of the tabled proposals as well as establishe a clear EU-level legislation on the application of new rules with regards to the third-countries hauliers.

 The original text of the letter is available below.